JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v1.4.0 (in progress)
+* Added the ability to check across multiple combinations for max/min member force and deflection results using combo tags.
+Simply substitute a list of combo tags to the functions instead of a load combination name and the functions will envelope results across any combinations having the given tags.
+No more searching all combinations manually!
+* Improved the efficiency of member max/min result functions by removing redundant segmentation routine calls.
+* Set the Y-axis to vertical for 3D rendering in Pyvista.
+This allows the "isometric" button to display the model in the correct orientation in Jupyter.
+* Continued working toward pushover analysis.
+Development of this feature has been slower than anticipated.
+Some major hurdles have been overcome, but the code for this feature is still largely experimental, and may be so for sometime.

 v1.3.1
 * Reverted to an older Pynite convention for comparing boolean operators.
 Users who used `1` and `0` for boolean inputs in methods instead of `True` and `False` were experiencing issues.
 This change allows for multiple ways for users to input booleans.